-Devices are deleted from the Devices page.
+Devices are deleted from the Resources page.
 Upon deletion, LogicMonitor provides a seven-day grace period in which you can choose to restore a deleted device and all its data.

 To delete a device:

-- Navigate to the device in the Device Tree.
+1. Navigate to the device in the Resources tree.

-- Click the Manage button in the top right corner of the Devices page.
+2. Click the Manage button in the top right corner of the Resources page.

 Note: From this prompt, you could alternately choose to remove the device from its parent group.
-This does not delete the device, but rather, removes it as a member of the parent group that is currently active in the Device Tree.
+This does not delete the device, but rather, removes it as a member of the parent group that is currently active in the Resources tree.
 If the device is a member of other groups, those relationships will remain intact.
 Devices cannot be manually removed from dynamic groups.
-For more information on Device groups, see Device Groups Overview.
+For more information on device groups, see Device Groups Overview.

-- Upon deletion, as discussed in the next section, the device and all its data is moved to the Recently Deleted folder, where it will remain available for recovery for seven days.
+In addition, if you delete the device from the resource tree, then you must wait for 5 minutes for the resource tree to get updated before you re-run the NetScan.
+Upon deletion, as discussed in the next section, the device and all its data are moved to the Recently Deleted folder, where it will remain available for recovery for seven days.

-When a device is deleted, it will be held in the Recently Deleted folder for seven days.
-During this time, users with manage permissions on the root directory (typically administrators), have the ability to restore the deleted device and all its data.
-(Deleted device groups are also held in the Recently Deleted folder; see Deleting Device Groups for more information on deleting device groups.)
+When a device is deleted, it will be held in the Recently Deleted folder, which dynamically appears at the top of the device listing in the Resources tree, for seven days.
+During this time, users with manage permissions on the Resources tree root directory (typically administrators), have the ability to restore the deleted device and all its data.
+(Deleted device groups are also held in the Recently Deleted folder; see Deleting and Restoring Device Groups for more information on deleting device groups.)